The Sarah Coventry Story

 House of Francheska received more information as below given to us with kind permission from John, Rochester NY.
 Thank you John for your contribution, very much appreciated.

 These names were not pulled out of a hat.
 The names Emmons was after C.W.
 Stuart's wife Caroline Emmons.
 That name was switched from nursery to jewelry and became a sister company to Sarah Coventry.
 The name Coventry was after Dr.John Coventry, Newark's last horse and buggy doctor, and grandfather of L.K.
 Stuart.

 More Information added today 3 July 2008

-House of Francheska received this wonderful email from Dean who knew Sarah Coventry.
+House of Francheska received this wonderful email as below from Dean who knew Sarah Coventry.
 Thank you Dean for your kindness to share your story about Sarah Coventry, very much appreciated.

 All the best Dean USA

 Antique and Vintage Jewellery